Hybrid Scenario: a Few Considerations on SAP S/4HANA Implementation

 - “Greenfield” approach – a more time- and resource-extensive all-new implementation that results in a higher degree of optimizations and business transformations.
 This can be full (complete replacement) or selective (starting with a clean state only in certain areas).

-Moreover, another study shows that opt for the ‘best of breed’ multi-vendor strategy and/or build integrations around the SAP core (50%). further backs up this sentiment and says that as much as 80% of product-centric companies will switch from a monolithic ERP solution to a federated ERP.
+Moreover, another study shows that 37% of companies opt for the ‘best of breed’ multi-vendor strategy and/or build integrations around the SAP core (50%).
+Gartner further backs up this sentiment and says that as much as 80% of product-centric companies will switch from a monolithic ERP solution to a federated ERP.
 SAP is rather accommodating to that and lets you assemble an ecosystem of cloud applications from a variety of vendors around the S/4HANA core.